yorevs/homesetup/README.md

-calc.py                 | Simple app to do mathematical calculations. tcalc.py                | Simple app to do mathematical calculations with time. free.py                 | Report system memory usage. json-find.py            | Find a nobject from the json string or file. pprint-xml.py           | Pretty print (format) an xml file. send-msg.py             | IP Message Sender.
+calc.py                 | Simple app to do mathematical calculations. tcalc.py                | Simple app to do mathematical calculations with time. free.py                 | Report system memory usage. json-find.py            | Find an object from the Json string or file. pprint-xml.py           | Pretty print (format) an xml file. send-msg.py             | IP Message Sender.
 Sends UDP/TCP messages using multi-threads.